scohenpelletier1/git-project-scohenpelletier1/README.md

 verifyRepoExists()
 createHash()
 readFile()
+compressFile()

 Method Details:
 initializeRepo()
-    Initializes the repository with a main git directory, and three subdirectories (objects, index, and HEAD)
+    Initializes the repository with a main git directory, a subdirectory (objects), and two files (index, and HEAD)

     Parameters:
         repoName - The name of the repository that is being initialized

 resetRepo()
-    Deletes all the files in the repository, including the main git directory and three subdirectories (objects, index, and HEAD)
+    Deletes all the files in the repository, including the main git directory, the subdirectory (objects), and two files (index, and HEAD)

     Parameters:
         repoName - The name of the repository that is being deleted

-boolean verifyRepoExists()
+verifyRepoExists()
     Goes through each file that should be in the repository and checks to see if they exist or not

     Parameters: